NYPD: Five shot dead in Brooklyn and Queens

 Five people in Brooklyn and Queens were shot to death Tuesday, the most killings in one 24-hour span in recent years, officials said.

-NYPD officials Wednesday could not recall five homicides in such a short timespan since 2013 when a Chinese immigrant, allegedly disgruntled with his new life in New York, used a butcher knife to kill his cousin’s wife and her four children.
+NYPD officials Wednesday could not recall five homicides in such a short span since 2013, when a Chinese immigrant, allegedly disgruntled with his new life in New York, used a butcher knife to kill his cousin’s wife and her four children.

 The most brazen of the latest killings took place shortly after 10 p.m.
 Tuesday in front of 2820 West 19th St. in the Coney Island section of Brooklyn.
 Two men with criminal records were shot dead by an unidentified assailant in what investigators believe were killings sparked by drug and gang disputes.